 A disadvantage of species sensitivity screening is that it does introduce some probability that the species selected will not be the most sensitive species for all possible toxicants in a discharger’s effluent throughout the year or throughout the permit term.
 While following procedures for species sensitivity screening does help ensure the most appropriate sensitive species is selected, there is still a possibility that another species may be more sensitive to certain contaminants in a discharge, especially if the nature of the discharge changes throughout the year, or over time.
 This is in contrast to using two or three species to test for chronic or acute toxicity for each sample, which may provide a greater degree of protection from all possible toxicants, but at a greater cost to dischargers.
 However, if the species selected is the most sensitive to toxicants in the effluent, then the additional species do not add additional protection.
-Conducting a species sensitivity screening each time the permit is renewed or reopened to address toxicity requirements will help assure that any changes to the nature of the discharge over time is considered when selecting a most sensitive species and that a sufficient level of protection is achieved without the need to test multiple species.
+Conducting a species sensitivity screening each time the permit is renewed or reopened to address toxicity requirements will help assure that any changes to the nature of the discharge over time are considered when selecting a most sensitive species and that a sufficient level of protection is achieved without the need to test multiple species.
 Although requiring testing using multiple species could provide a greater degree of protection against aquatic toxicity, using a single, most sensitive species does provide assurance that the Provisions adequately protect against toxicity while balancing cost and regulatory burden.

 Option 2: Require the use of two or three species for chronic or acute toxicity tests